wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

 query
 ^^^^^

-This is also only to be used with the ``eventchannel`` and the ``eventchannel_json`` log format.
+This is also only to be used with the ``eventchannel`` log format.
 With this option, you can identify an XPATH query following the event schema that will filter the events that Wazuh will process.

 +--------------------+----------------------------------------------------------------------------------------------------------------------------------+
 | **Default value**  | n/a                                                                                                                              |